 1994: The number of CJ majors (n=650) were some of the highest in the College at that time

 2006: Dr. Fernando Rodriguez, Sociology Dept becomes CJ program director 2006-2011

 Homeland Security classes in CJ are added to the newly formed INSS minor program

 2014: Criminal Justice becomes UTEP's first 100% online degree program for undergraduate majors

 2016: Dr. Leanne Alarid becomes department chair, from 2016-2022

 2017: The Department moves from the Liberal Arts Building to newly renovated space in Education Building, Suite 111

-2019: The Master of Science in Criminology and Criminal Justice degree is approved.
-The first cohort of students enter Fall 2019.
+2019: The Master of Science in Criminology and Criminal Justice degree is approved by the Board of Regents.

 Fall: The National Security Studies Institute faculty and all its degree programs (BASS, DSS, and INSS)

 are merged under the Department of Criminal Justice.